rpglab/ABD-Alg_N-1_SCUC_CNR/README.md

 ### Run Files:
 Run file is script file that sequentially runs ampl commands.
 The main goal of the run file is to choose the appropriate datafile, select the solver (gurobi/cplex linear solvers for MILP/LP), define the constrains required for respective MILP/LP problems and solve the models.

-`1. *ESCUC.run* - Extensive formulation of N-1 SCUC model.`
+1. *ESCUC.run* - Extensive formulation of N-1 SCUC model.

-`2. *TSCUC.run* - Iterative Benders Decomposition based N-1 SCUC algorithm.`
+2. *TSCUC.run* - Iterative Benders Decomposition based N-1 SCUC algorithm.

-`3. *ASCUC.run* - Iterative Accelerated Benders Decomposition based N-1 SCUC algorithm.`
+3. *ASCUC.run* - Iterative Accelerated Benders Decomposition based N-1 SCUC algorithm.

-`4. *ESCUCCNR.run* - Extensive formulation of N-1 SCUC considering Corrective Network Reconfiguration model.`
+4. *ESCUCCNR.run* - Extensive formulation of N-1 SCUC considering Corrective Network Reconfiguration model.

-`5. *TSCUCCNR.run* - Iterative Benders Decomposition based N-1 SCUC with Corrective Network Reconfiguration algorithm.`
+5. *TSCUCCNR.run* - Iterative Benders Decomposition based N-1 SCUC with Corrective Network Reconfiguration algorithm.

-`6. *ASCUCCNR.run* - Iterative Accelerated Benders Decomposition based N-1 SCUC with Corrective Network Reconfiguration algorithm.`
+6. *ASCUCCNR.run* - Iterative Accelerated Benders Decomposition based N-1 SCUC with Corrective Network Reconfiguration algorithm.
 Note: The combination of data, model and run file are required to execute the above scripts.
 Decomposed models are iterative in nature whereas the extensive model is a single MILP problem which is co-optimized.
 Ensure that all files are in the same folder.

 ### How to execute: